Qiskit/rustworkx/README.md

 function `retworkx.visualization.graphviz_drawer` first you will need to install graphviz, instructions for this can be found here: https://graphviz.org/download/#executable-packages.
-Then you will need to install the [pydot](https://pypi.org/project/pydot/) and [pillow](https://python-pillow.org/) Python libraries.
-This can be done either with `pip install pydot pillow` or when installing retworkx with `pip install 'retworkx[graphviz]'`.
+Then you will need to install the [pillow](https://python-pillow.org/) Python library.
+This can be done either with `pip install pillow` or when installing retworkx with `pip install 'retworkx[graphviz]'`.

 If you would like to install all the optional Python dependencies when you install retworkx you can use `pip install 'retworkx[all]'` to do this.